-Latvia’s pub scene is hugely atomised and segregated along ethnic and class divides as a consequence of a people trying to carve out a fully expressed nationality after centuries of oppression.
-In certain cities with a higher population of Russians you may find the pub scene markedly different to that with a huge native population of Latvians, not only in terms of the culture (vodka versus beer) but the prices and the general attitude.
+Latvia's pub scene is atomised and segregated along ethnic and class divides, partly as a consequence of a national people trying to carve out a fully expressed nationality after centuries of oppression.
+In certain cities with a higher population of Russians you may find the pub scene markedly different to those with a huge native population of Latvians, not only in terms of the culture (vodka versus beer) but the prices and the general attitude to life.

-Further complicating matters is Riga’s position as stag-party central, leading to an economic basketcase situation in the city centre where a beer can be twice, three times as expensive as bars you can walk to twenty minutes east in the ‘Moscow Quarter’.
-There are some decent bars in the old town that remain worth a visit, but a trip to Riga is the starkest example I’ve experienced of ‘cheap holidays in other people’s misery’.
-The best bet is to visit the various alternative bars and venues in the Centrs area which is where the locals hang out, as most of these places seemed to get the balance right.
+Further complicating matters is Riga's position as stag-party central, leading to an economic basket-case situation in the city centre where a beer can be three times as expensive as bars you can walk to twenty minutes east in the 'Moscow Quarter' where tourists generally do not venture.
+There are some decent bars in the old town that remain worth a visit, but a trip to Riga is the starkest example I've experienced of 'cheap holidays in other people's misery'.
+The best bet is to visit the various alternative bars and venues in the Centrs district which is where the locals hang out, as most of these places seemed to get the balance right.